jeebonAI/deck/long-version.md

 This traction shows product readiness, validated interest, and a clear strategic path towards a unique, connection-enhancing platform with built-in growth potential.

-## **Team: The Passionate Force Behind Jiboni**
+## **Team: The Passionate Force Behind Jeebon**

-Jiboni is driven by a dedicated team blending technical expertise, deep community understanding, and a commitment to fostering genuine connection and preserving life stories in the digital age.
+Jeebon is driven by a dedicated team blending technical expertise, deep community understanding, and a commitment to fostering genuine connection and preserving life stories in the digital age.

 **Founder(s):**